haoliangyu/gtran-kml/README.md

 * **setPromiseLib(object)**

     Specify the promise library.
-If not, the library will save the native Promise.
+If not, the library will use the native Promise.

 * **fromGeoJson(geojson, fileName, options)**